smallwat3r/synonym/README.md

 ```
 USAGE
 -----------------------------------------------------------------

-synonym -w <word>            Finds all synonyms for this specific
+synonym <word>               Finds all synonyms for this specific
                              word in the default language.

-synonym -w <word> -l <lang>  Finds all synonyms for this specific
+synonym -l <lang> <word>     Finds all synonyms for this specific
                              word in this specific language.
                              (en, fr, cs, el, da, de, hu, it, no,
                              pl, pt, ro, ru, sk)

 synonym -h                   Show this help message and exit.
 ```